Typography

 If you are enjoying the dive into type, and want to go deeper, this section is for you.
 Here is the terminology you will need:

-• character refers to the abstraction of the elements of written language.
+• Character refers to the abstraction of the elements of written language.
 For instance, the idea of the lowercase “a” or the idea of the symbol ampersand “&”.

-• glyph refers to the individual rendering of a character.
+• Glyph refers to the individual rendering of a character.
 This is the real-world instantiation of the abstract character.
 There can be multiple forms of these glyphs for the same character.
 For instance, the lower case “a” can be represented as one-story (a), two-story (a), serif (a), sans-serif (a), bold (a), and italic (a), to name some options.
 Even within a single such style, glyphs can change drastically.
 Examples of sans-serif ampersands are: &, &, &, &, &, &, &, and &.

-• font is a collection of glyphs used to represent language.
-Thus Arial is one example of a font.
+• Font is a collection of glyphs used to represent language.
+Thus, Arial is one example of a font.

-• typeface (sometimes called “type”) is the collection of a series of related fonts.
+• Typeface (sometimes called “type”) is the collection of a series of related fonts.
 The Arial typeface contains the base Arial font, but also Arial Black, Arial Italics, Arial condensed, etc.

 The Anatomy of Type #